 Human Baby Food

-Plain meat is preferable, and make sure it doesn't contain onions.
+Plain meat is preferable, and make sure it doesn't contain onions or garlic.
 Try a number of flavors until you hit on one your cat likes.

 Try a New Food

-Even if your cat has been on a premium quality diet, forget the labels for the time being, and look for "stinky" foods that might whet that ailing appetite.
-Some suggestions from the About Cats Forum members:
+- Even if your cat has been on a premium quality diet, forget the labels for the time being, and look for "stinky" foods that might whet that ailing appetite.

 Use "Add-Ons" to Enhance the Flavor